effector/razzle-template/README.md

 yarn start
 ```

-- Use `import {} from "lib/effector"` instead of `"effector"`.
+- Use `import {} from "effector-root"` instead of `"effector"`.
 All units should be created in the root domain.

 ## Structure